 repeated microtrauma, resulting in a stress injury and eventual fracture of the pars interarticularis; a dysplastic pars is usually present

 traumatic pars defects result from high-energy trauma where there is hyperextension of the lumbar spine and are rare in a congenitally normal vertebra

 ~90% of cases of spondylolysis occur at the L5 level and ~10% occur at the L4 level 1,2

 unilateral or bilateral

 Imaging features depend on the age of the lesion.
 CT is considered the gold standard although MRI should be used as the first-line imaging modality in adolescents 7.

-This is a classification system mostly based on MRI features but correlates well with SPECT-CT 6,7:
+The Hollenberg classification system is based on MRI features but correlates well with SPECT-CT 6,7:

 Treatment and prognosis